open/close all folders

 - Contemptible Cover: Planet Strike was Apogee's first retail title, and by the request of the publisher the box art depicts Blake rescuing a "Bond Girl", which the game never had as part of the mission.
 Formgen wanted the babe there to attract eyes, according to Apogee.

-- Not just the Reptilian Warrior, but all six of the original bosses of Aliens of Gold appear as regular [though weakened] enemies.
+- Degraded Boss: All six of the original bosses of Aliens of Gold appear as regular (though weakened) enemies.

 - One-Winged Angel: The Final Boss (Dr. Goldfire himself) turns into a demonic green creature when Blake opens fire.